MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request.md

 ## GET query parameters

-When GET is used, the query parameters of the request specify the request parameters, as noted above.
+When GET is used, the query parameters of the request specify the request parameters.

 ## Body